Stag Arms Review

 I really can’t overstate how well this rifle can shoot, especially when you consider the fact that it comes from the factory with a mil-spec trigger which is a little heavy for precision shooting but has a very crisp break that is also very consistent.

 The M16A2 that I qualified with years ago had a very inconsistent trigger, I was told that was due to the 3 round burst feature.
 There are no such issues with the trigger on the Stag 15, 10 pulls with my old Wheeler trigger measure averaged out at 7.5 lbs., which seemed a lot heavier than it actually feels on the finger.

-Now, I never did manage to put myself in the same grid square as a deer, but I can tell you that after a few 6-8 hour days of humping the Stag 15 around in the bush that it would serve well as a patrol rifle.
-It was light enough that it was not at all fatiguing and while slung with a single point sling it was easy to navigate through some of the swampy areas that are found in this part of the country.
+The rifle is light enough that it was not at all fatiguing while slung with a single point sling as I stalked.
+It was easy to navigate through some of the swampy areas that are found in this part of the country.

 As far as reliability goes, I currently have over 400 rounds through the rifle at this point and the only issues I have had were due to my own laziness.

 As of this writing, I have shot 77gr Federal Gold Medal Match, 62gr Lake City green tip, 55gr Lake City, and even some 55gr Wolf, all without a cleaning.

 At this point all I have done is apply a little lube at the beginning of my range day as I am trying to push the Stag 15 as far as I can to see what it will do.

 This rifle keeps eating everything I feed it like Rosie O’Donnell at a free all-you-can-eat buffet, and I couldn’t be happier.